Contributor: A. Castle. Lesson ID: 13989

 Look more closely at two sets of recent refugees to explore who refugees are and why they become refugees, as well as how other countries receive these refugees when they have nowhere else to go.

-A refugee is someone who flees his or her home country because of danger or persecution and escapes to a nearby country.
+A refugee is someone who flees their home country because of danger or persecution and escapes to a nearby country.

-Keep reading to learn the stories behind one large group of present-day (2022) refugees.
+Keep reading to learn the stories behind one large group of refugees circa 2022.

 Refugees are forced to leave their homes for many reasons.